 Art installation Richard III - RECOGNITION

-Art installation Richard III - RECOGNITION was envisioned and designed as an intervention on the building facade of the Palace of Serbia (when erected in 1959, Palace of the Federation of Yugoslavia).
-The inspiration and motifs for the work were found in Shakespeare's drama King Richard III: the merciless power struggle and cruel authority of Richard III represent the direct link and association to the space chosen, as it contained and still contains traces of the turbulent and contested political powers of the past, present, and future.
-The building represented the symbol of the government's strength and stability in the early 1960s of the XX century which, with the dissolution of the communities/territories of Yugoslavia, lost its meaning and significance in relation to the purpose for which it was originally planned.
+The art installation Richard III – RECOGNITION was conceived as an intervention on the facade of the Palace of Serbia (originally the Palace of the Federation of Yugoslavia when erected in 1959).
+The work draws inspiration from Shakespeare's King Richard III: the merciless power struggle and cruel authority of the titular king create a direct association with this chosen site, which has contained - and continues to contain - traces of turbulent and contested political power across past, present, and future.
+The building once symbolised governmental strength and stability in the early 1960s, but with the dissolution of Yugoslavia, it lost the meaning and significance tied to its original purpose.

-The installation, located on the building facade oriented toward Mihailo Pupin Boulevard, consists of two interventions: 1) the white stone facade was covered with matte black foils, and 2) the long horizontal rows of windows were covered with semi-transparent foils with photographs of faces/portraits of different people printed on them.
-Visually, the images took the form similar to Serbian versions of obituaries.
-The photographs of human faces, equally men and women of different ages, are taken frontally - enface.
-They are blurred and obscured, some almost to the point of unrecognizability.
-At the same time, they represent real people, members of the nation who erected the state and the building, and lived by the acts of the government which resided in the building spaces.
+The installation, positioned on the facade facing Mihailo Pupin Boulevard, comprises two interventions: first, the white stone facade was covered with matte black foil; second, the long horizontal rows of windows were overlaid with semi-transparent foils bearing printed photographs of faces - portraits of various individuals.
+Visually, these images evoke the format of Serbian obituary notices.
+The photographs, depicting men and women of different ages in equal measure, are taken frontally.
+They appear blurred and obscured, some almost to the point of being unrecognisable.
+Yet they represent real people: members of the nation who built this state and this building, and who lived under the governance housed within its walls.